ddnexus/pagy/docs/api/pagy.md

 _Notice_: If you use the `Pagy::Backend` its `pagy` method will instantiate and return the Pagy object for you.

-The `Pagy.new` method accepts a single hash of variables that will be merged with the `Pagy::Vars` hash and will be used to create the object.
+The `Pagy.new` method accepts a single hash of variables that will be merged with the `Pagy::DEFAULT` hash and will be used to create the object.

 ### Variables